ldandoy/Utils-CSS-JS/README.md

-# Utils-CSS
+# Utils-CSS-JS

-## What is Utils-CSS
+## What is Utils-CSS-JS

-It's a CSS Library, inspired by Bootstrap and TailwindCSS.
-There is NO JS in this library, all is done with CSS.
+It's a CSS Library, inspired by Bootstrap and TailwindCSS

 ## How to use it ?

-Just clone the repository and copy the utils-css.min.css file from the dist directory, and copy it on your CSS folder.
 Add it in the head part of your html page

 <link href="https://overconsulting.tech/utils-css-js.min.css" rel="stylesheet" />